Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Experiments

 \subsection{Implementation Details}

-We build Autumn on top of LevelDB~\cite{levelDB} by forking the most recent 1.23 version.
-To incorporate how \policy modifies the level capacity as the stored data increases, Autumn modifies the \textit{MaxBytesForLevel} function, stores the \textit{max\_level\_in\_use\_}, and attaches the level information on each file to calculate the level capacity according to Equation~\ref{eq:new capacity}.
-Note Autumn has the same capacity ratio as LevelDB (with Leveling merge policy) when $k$ sets to $T$ and $c$ sets to one.
-Hence, Autumn, setting $c$ set to one, recovers all properties of LevelDB.
-In addition, to observe the full effect of changing the capacity ratio across levels, we disabled the seek compaction optimization.
-The seek compaction tries to follow the workload pattern and merge files with higher traffics more often to improve read performance.
-In fact, RocksDB~\cite{dong2021rocksdb}, also built on top of LevelDB, disabled this optimization in 2014 due to its complexity in the critical code path~\footnote{https://github.com/facebook/rocksdb/blob/main/HISTORY.md}.
+We build Autumn on top of RocksDB~\cite{matsunobu2020myrocks} (forking in October 11, 2023) and LevelDB~\cite{levelDB} (forking the most recent 1.23 version).
+To incorporate how \policy modifies the level capacity as the stored data increases, Autumn modifies the \textit{MaxBytesForLevel} function, stores the \textit{max\_level\_in\_use\_}, and attaches the level information on each file to calculate the level capacity according to Equation~\ref{eq:new capacity}. \policy has the same capacity ratio as Leveling when $c$ is set to 1.
+In addition, to observe the full effect of changing the capacity ratio across levels, we disabled the seek compaction optimization, which is by default disabled in RocksDB due to its complexity in the critical code path~\footnote{https://github.com/facebook/rocksdb/blob/main/HISTORY.md}.
+The main reason that we also implemented Autumn on LevelDB is to perform a fair comparison on point reads with Monkey~\cite{dayan2017monkey} which introduced the bloom filter optimization and Monkey is implemented on top of LevelDB.
+Both RocksDB and LevelDB, by default, do not have internal compaction for the first level, and also, the compaction trigger for the first level to the second level is not by capacity but rather by the number of runs stored.
+Moreover, there is a rate limiter to limit the number of sorted runs.
+For example, the \textit{max\_write\_buffer\_number} knob limits the number of memetables in main memory and the \textit{level0\_stop\_writes\_trigger} bounds the number of runs in level 0.